wjudho/wjudho/Machine Learning Roadmap.md

 |[![](https://img.shields.io/badge/-DataScience-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=24G_pfcl3qE)|[![](https://img.shields.io/badge/-Descriptive-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=cHGhSj_Ax-0)|[![](https://img.shields.io/badge/-Diagnostic-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=BPshmz9qxxU)|[![](https://img.shields.io/badge/-Predictive-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=4y6fUC56KPw)|[![](https://img.shields.io/badge/-Prescriptive-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=046dYegfGrc&list=PLwM2SFDcolcK9WIpn50JkELC0grYP5Pyu&index=3)|

 **Key Points:**
+- `Machine learning` and `predictive modeling` are a computer science perspective on modeling data with a focus on algorithmic methods and model skill. `Statistics` and `statistical learning` are a mathematical perspective on modeling data with a focus on data models and on goodness of fit. - **[[MachineLearningMastery](https://machinelearningmastery.com/relationship-between-applied-statistics-and-machine-learning/)]**
+- Statistics is subfield of mathematics - **[[MachineLearningMastery](https://machinelearningmastery.com/what-is-statistics/)]**
+-Statistics allow researchers to collect information, or data, from a large number of people and then summarize their typical experience. […] Statistics are also used to reach conclusions about general differences between groups. […] Statistics can also be used to see if scores on two variables are related and to make predictions. - **[[StatisticsInPlainEnglish, pages ix-x, 2010](https://amzn.to/2Gv0A2V)]**
+- Descriptive statistics are typically used as a preliminary step before more formal inferences are drawn. - **[[Wikipedia](https://en.wikipedia.org/wiki/Statistical_inference)]**
+- In its application across business problems, machine learning is also referred to as predictive analytics. - **[[Wikipedia](https://en.wikipedia.org/wiki/Machine_learning)]**
 - Predictive analytics and machine learning go hand-in-hand, as predictive models typically include a machine learning algorithm. - **[[SAS](https://www.sas.com/en_gb/insights/articles/analytics/a-guide-to-predictive-analytics-and-machine-learning.html)]**
 - predictive analytics uses advanced mathematics to **examine patterns to predict the future.**
 -  **Machine learning is a tool that automates predictive modeling** by generating training algorithms to look for patterns and behaviors in data without explicitly being told what to look for. - **[[TechTarget](https://www.techtarget.com/searchenterpriseai/feature/Machine-learning-and-predictive-analytics-work-better-together)]**